collinbarrett/collinbarrett.github.io/_posts/2018-03-09-resharper-vs-coderush.md

 ### Debug Visualizer \[`ReSharper++`\]

 This feature is fairly new to ReSharper but seems pretty similar in both products.
-I prefer the interface of ReSharper’s implementation a bit more, but that may very well be personal preference.
+I prefer the interface of ReSharper's implementation a bit more, but that may very well be personal preference.

 ### Team Sharing \[`ReSharper++`\]